Frequently Asked Questions

 Yes, as long as you are happy for them to.8.
 Do I need to buy a Dually headcollar?

 No. If we decide to use on one the day I will provide it.
 But you may find yourself wanting one!9.
-Do you share mileage costs between people in similar areas?
+Do you share travel costs between people in similar areas?

-I have standardized mileage costs by area.
+I have standardized travel costs by area.
 This means that you will pay the same amount each time regardless of how many people I see in your area.
-In the past I worked it out depending on numbers but this gets very complicated when people cancel.
 There will be a minimum number of people to make visits viable when I am travelling long distances.
 10. How do I make payment?

 I try to keep going regardless of the weather.
 The exception to this is where to continue would be unsafe.
 When working with loading problems, for example, high wind and heavy rain which make conditions slippery under foot are just not safe and I will not continue to the detriment of the horse.
 This is the case also when backing youngsters.